-Today, indeed, there is all the data on how critical infrastructure can be protected.
+Today, indeed, there is all the data on how and how critical infrastructure can be protected.
 Therefore, no one does anything in practice to develop new protection means specially for civilian infrastructure.
-In essence, if everything has long been known and the market is full of all kinds of protective equipment (EMP filters, shelters, etc.), why spend resources working on new solutions?
-But this does not prevent the situation that for 50 years not a single substation in the world has been protected as it should be.
-(Two substations in the U.S., partially protected do not count.)
+And why, if everything has long been known and the market is full of all kinds of protective equipment (EMP filters, shelters, etc.)?
+That is, everyone is right and everything is correct, but this does not prevent the situation that for 50 years not a single substation in the world has been protected as it should be (two substations in the United States, partially protected do not count).

-Well, does a problem exist or not, that is the question?
-In the previous section, the existence of a serious problem was outlined.
-Yet, in this section, it's been pointed out that everything necessary to solve the problem has been known for a long time and the market is full of protective equipment.
-It seems the situation is only more confusing and completely incomprehensible.
+Well, the problem exists or does not exist, that is the question?

+In the previous section, the author points out the existence of a serious problem, and in this section, he writes that everything has been known for a long time and the market is full of protective equipment!
+The author only confused the situation and made it completely incomprehensible!

-Alas, it is precisely this sort of confusion that exists in the protection of civilian infrastructure.
-After all, it is not for nothing that one of the leading experts in this field, Dr. George H. Baker, told lawmakers in Congress, "The current state of EMP protection is random, disoriented, and uncoordinated."
-But what is the reason for all this confusion and lack of solution to the problem for more than 50 years?
+Alas, it is precisely such kind of confusion that exists in the protection of civilian infrastructure.
+After all, it is not for nothing that one of the leading experts in this field, Dr., Prof. Emeritus of James Madison University writes: "The current state of EMP protection is random, disoriented and uncoordinated".

+But what is the reason for all this confusion and lack of solution to the problem for more than 50 years?!

 The main and only problem is the attempts to use military technology to protect civilian critical infrastructure for all these 50 years.

-The well-known concepts of protection of military equipment and the means of protection against EMP available on the market, made according to military standards, are not suitable for the protection of civilian infrastructure.
+The author argues that the well-known concepts of protection of military equipment and the means of protection against EMP available on the market, made according to military standards, are not suitable for the protection of civilian infrastructure.